-F. Satisfactory evidence of rehabilitation may include the following:

-- (1) Evidence of completion of an appropriate substance abuse rehabilitation program and no additional involvement in such behavior for one (1) year. - (2) Results of current drug testing, showing no positive test results for at least one (1) year. - (3) For Public Housing, evidence of a stable rental and/or financial history for one to five years. - (4) Certification by a parole or probation officer demonstrating current compliance with parole or probation requirements. - (5) Certification of completion of any relevant behavior modification/counseling course. - (6) Reports and/or letters from social service agencies or case managers who have been working with the applicant for the past twelve (12) months.
+- F. Satisfactory evidence of rehabilitation may include the following: - (1) Evidence of completion of an appropriate substance abuse rehabilitation program and no additional involvement in such behavior for past 12 months. - (2) Results of current drug testing, showing no positive test results for at least past 12 months. - (3) For Public Housing, evidence of a stable rental and/or financial history for one to five years. - (4) Certification by a parole or probation officer demonstrating current compliance with parole or probation requirements. - (5) Certification of completion of any relevant behavior modification/counseling course. - (6) Reports and/or letters from social service agencies or case managers who have been working with the applicant for the past twelve (12) months.